tylerbeck/generator-power/README.md

         }
 ```
 #####replace example
 Use replace to change values within external assets.
 Replacements should be specifed per asset type per package name.
-The values should take the form `RegEx String` : `replacement string`
+The values should take the form `RegEx Pattern (String)` : `replacement string`
 ```
         "dependencies": {
             "replace": {